dnmfarrell/berrybrew/doc/Berrybrew API.md

 environment variables.
 This will return you to a system Strawberry or ActiveState system installed Perl.

-#### PathAddBerryBrew

-    private void PathAddBerryBrew(string binPath)

-        argument:   binPath
-        value:      Full path to the directory the berrybrew.exe binary resides in

-Called by `Config()`, this enables `berrybrew` to be called from the command line without having to specify the full path to the executable.

-#### PathAddPerl

-    private void PathAddPerl(StrawberryPerl perl)

-        argument:   perl
-        value:      Single instance of the StrawberryPerl class

-Sets the `PATH` environment variables up to ensure the version of Perl housed in the `perl` object will be used on the system.

-#### PathGet

-    private static string PathGet()

-        return:     String containing the machine's PATH data

-Using the registry, retrieves the current Machine (System) `PATH` environment variable.
-Using the registry ensures we have the most current data, even if the current shell has not yet been updated.

-Does not expand any variable-based `PATH` entries on extraction.

-#### PathGetUsr

-    private static string PathGetUsr()

-    return: String containing the currently logged in user's PATH environment variable

-Fetches and returns a string containing the currently logged in user's `PATH` environment variable.

-Does not expand any variable-based `PATH` entries on extraction.

-#### PathRemoveBerrybrew

-    private void PathRemoveBerrybrew()

-Removes berrybrew binary directory from `PATH`.

-#### PathRemovePerl

-    private void PathRemovePerl(bool process=true)

-        argument:   process
-        value:      bool
-        default:    false
-        purpose:    Action a PathSet()

-Removes any and all Perl instances from the `PATH` environment variable.
-If `process` is set to `true` (default), we'll execute the removal via `PathSet()`.

-#### PathScan

-    private static bool PathScan(string binPath, string target)

-        argument:   binPath
-        value:      string that contains the path to check against

-        argument:   target
-        value:      "machine" or "user"

-        return:     true if found, false if not

-Looks through either the Machine or User `PATH` environment variables, searching for the binary name.
-Returns `true` on success, `false` otherwise.

-#### PathSet

-    private void PathSet(List<string> paths)

-        argument:   paths
-        value:      List of strings, each string contains a PATH entry (less the semi-colon)

-Builds the semi-colon separated `PATH` string from the list, and inserts it into the Machine's `PATH` section in the registry.
-We then send a broadcast message to the system to advise of the change.

-We use this manual method as opposed to C# methods, because we change the registry value from a `REG_SZ` type to `REG_EXPAND_SZ` type so that we can preserve and insert variable-based `PATH` entries.

 #### PerlArchivePath

     private static string PerlArchivePath(StrawberryPerl perl)